Bambino Gesù Hospital: Investments

 On 13 July 2017, it was announced that the Tribunal of the Vatican City State had charged the hospital's former president Giuseppe Profiti and former treasurer Massimo Spina with illicitly using money which was destined for the Bambino Gesù Children's Hospital Foundation to renovate the apartment that became the residence of the former secretary of state, Cardinal Tarcisio Bertone.
 No charges had been filed against Bertone, the Castelli Re construction company or its owner, Gianantonio Bandera, a longtime Bertone associate.

 At trial, Profiti testified that hospital funds were used for the apartment renovation with the idea that Cardinal Bertone could host intimate dinners for eight to ten wealthy potential donors at least a half-a-dozen times a year, and defended himself by further testifying that the expense was justified because he intended to use Cardinal Bertone's apartment for fundraisers that would have more than repaid the investment within four to five years.
 However, no meetings were ever reported to have been held in Bertone's apartment.
-On 22 September, an official of the Government of the Vatican City State testified that the remodeling project for Bertone's apartment bypassed the normal competitive bidding process and was "singular" and "anomalous".
+On 22 September, an official of the Government of the Vatican City State testified that the remodelling project for Bertone's apartment bypassed the normal competitive bidding process and was "singular" and "anomalous".
 The same day, Spina testified that his immediate superior "told me there were no problems because Cardinal Bertone had clarified the situation with the Holy Father in person".

 On 3 October 2017, Gianantonio Bandera, an Italian businessman whose now-bankrupt contracting firm renovated the apartment, testified that Bertone personally oversaw the renovation and contacted him directly without taking bids, as would ordinarily be required.

-On 14 October 2017, the three-judge tribunal acquitted Spina and convicted Profiti of a lesser offense of abuse of office.
+On 14 October 2017, the three-judge tribunal acquitted Spina and convicted Profiti of a lesser offence of abuse of office.
 They took into account the defence argument that the money was intended as an investment to benefit the hospital rather than Bertone's apartment.
 Profiti was also given a one-year jail sentence, less than the three-year sentence the prosecution had sought.